mangopy/SearchLM/README.md

 ## Retrieval Corpus

-We follow previous work and use the Wikipedia as our document corpus, which can be found in [DPR](https://github.com/facebookresearch/DPR/blob/main/dpr/data/download_data.py) repo ([Link](https://dl.fbaipublicfiles.com/dpr/wikipedia_split/psgs_w100.tsv.gz)).
+We follow previous work and use the [Wikipedia 2018](https://dl.fbaipublicfiles.com/dpr/wikipedia_split/psgs_w100.tsv.gz)) as our document corpus, which can be found in [DPR](https://github.com/facebookresearch/DPR/blob/main/dpr/data/download_data.py) repo.
-We use the [ColBERT](https://github.com/stanford-futuredata/ColBERT/tree/main) as the retrieval model to pair each query with top-20 documents.
+In our official experiment, we use the [ColBERT](https://github.com/stanford-futuredata/ColBERT/tree/main) as the retrieval model to pair each query with top-20 documents.
 The pre-trained ColBERT checkpoint can be downloaded in either its official repo or its [link](https://downloads.cs.stanford.edu/nlp/data/colbert/colbertv2/colbertv2.0.tar.gz).
-You can deploy the ColBERT retrieval or other customized retrieval model in your local environment to pre-process the dataset.
-Or you can download our processed dataset as follows `Training Data Download`.
+You can deploy the *ColBERT retrieval* or *other customized retrieval model* in your experimental environment to implement this document retrieval process.

 # Our method

 We first automatically annotate an agentic search dataset to train the base LLM, enabling its initial expertise in RAG tasks.
 This is similar to the warmup learning of Deepseek-R1, which train a model with supervised fine-tuning dataset before using reinforcement learning method for training.
 Below, we show the command for launching the training experiment.

 ## Warmup training
 ```shell
 MODEL_PATH="<YOUR_MODEL_PATH>"